Best-Selling Women: The 1930s

 Virginia Woolf made the list in 1937 for The Years.

-Do you think that, with its dense, complex language, a Woolf novel would make it to today’s best seller list?
+Do you think that, with its dense, complex language, a Woolf novel would make it to today’s best-seller list, as it did in 1937?
 That would be an interesting debate.

 Gone with the Wind was the #1 novel both in 1936 and 1937.

 Taken as the sheer number of women, it would probably be even less, since a few of the women appear multiple times — Patricia Cornwall, Janet Evanovich, and, sigh, Danielle Steele.
-Cornwall and Evanovich write crime/mystery novels, and I haven’t read any, so I can’t be judgmental, but it seems safe to say that they will not be handed down to future generations as classics.
+Cornwall and Evanovich write crime/mystery novels, and I haven’t read any, so I can’t be judgmental, but will they be handed down to future generations as classics?
+Only time will tell.

 You might also enjoy this quiz: